webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

   - **DBA_FLASHBACK_RETENTION_TARGET**: This is a data dictionary view that shows the current retention target for flashback operations.
 It reflects the combined effects of various factors, including UNDO_RETENTION and automatic undo management settings.
   - **SORT_AREA_RETAINED_SIZE**: This parameter manages the memory allocated for sorting operations within the database.
 It has no bearing on undo data retention.
   - **UNDO_MANAGEMENT**: This parameter specifies whether undo management is automatic or manual.
 While it influences undo behavior, it doesn't directly control the retention period.
+- 20 % How is undo tablespace storage allocated? % Segments are assigned dynamically each time a change is made.,Segments are static and are configured by the database administrator.,Each transaction specifies how many segments are required for the transaction.,Each transaction uses segments that are released from prior transactions.
+  - The correct answer is: **Segments are assigned dynamically each time a change is made**.
+    - In Oracle Database, undo tablespace storage is allocated dynamically in segments each time a change is made to data that needs to be undone or rolled back.
+    - When a transaction modifies data (e.g., INSERT, UPDATE, or DELETE), Oracle generates undo records that represent the previous state of the data before the modification.
+These undo records are stored in the undo tablespace, which is a dedicated tablespace used for storing undo data.
+  - The other options are incorrect:
+    - **Segments are static and are configured by the database administrator**: This option is incorrect.
+Undo segments are not static or pre-configured by the database administrator.
+Oracle handles the allocation and management of undo segments dynamically.
+    - **Each transaction specifies how many segments are required for the transaction**: This option is incorrect.
+Transactions do not specify or request the number of undo segments they require.
+Oracle automatically assigns undo segments based on the undo data generated by the transaction.
+    - **Each transaction uses segments that are released from prior transactions**: This option is incorrect.
+Undo segments are not reused across transactions.
+Each transaction is assigned new undo segments from the available space in the undo tablespace.
+- 21 % Given the following transactions and sessions named Session1 and Session2: % At 8:00, Session1 issues the statement: `UPDATE POLICY SET LOB= '16' WHERE status='bound' AND LOB_CAT='cancel';` % At 8:05, Session1 commits the update transaction. % At 8:05, Session2 issues the statement: `UPDATE POLICY SET LOB= '16' WHERE status='submitted' And LOB_CAT='cancel';` % At 8:15, Session1 issues the statement: `UPDATE POLICY SET LOB= '81' WHERE status='bound' AND LOB_CAT='cancel';` % At 8:30, Session2 issues the statement: `UPDATE POLICY SET LOB= '16' WHERE status='bound' AND LOB_CAT='cancel';` % What happens after Session2 issues the statement at 8:30? % A deadlock occurs, and the database cancels Session2.,The database is updated by the second transaction from Session2.,A deadlock occurs, and the database cancels Session1.,The database is not updated, and both sessions are terminated.
+  - After Session2 issues the statement at 8:30: **A deadlock occurs, and the database cancels Session2.**
+    - Deadlocks occur when two or more sessions are waiting for each other to release resources that they need to proceed.
+In this case, both Session1 and Session2 are updating the same rows in the POLICY table, which will lead to a deadlock.
+    - When Session1 updates rows based on its condition at 8:00, it likely acquires locks on those specific rows, preventing other sessions from modifying them until the transaction commits.
+    - By 8:30, when Session2 issues its update, those rows are locked by Session1's transaction.
+  - The other options are incorrect:
+    - **The database is updated by the second transaction from Session2.**: no because rows will be locked by Session1.
+    - **A deadlock occurs, and the database cancels Session1.**: no because Session1 has lock on row.
+    - **The database is not updated, and both sessions are terminated.**: no because Session1 already has lock on transaction.
 - 22 % Which condition is automatically resolved by Oracle without human intervention? % Deadlocks,"Snapshot too old" error,Resumable space allocation,Flash recovery area
   - Out of the given options, only **Deadlocks** are automatically resolved by Oracle without human intervention.
   - Here's why the other options are not automatically resolved: